-At September 30, 2018, the Company held cash and cash equivalents of \$16.0 million.
-Cash and cash equivalents are primarily comprised of cash in deposit accounts held with reputable financial institutions and are invested in highly liquid short-term investments with maturities of three months or less.
+At December 31, 2018, the Company held cash and cash equivalents of \$13.5 million.
+Cash and cash equivalents are primarily comprised of cash in deposit accounts held with reputable financial institutions and are invested in highly liquid short-term investments with maturities of three months or less, in accordance with the Company's cash investment policy.
 The funds are not exposed to liquidity risk and there are no restrictions on the ability of the Company to use these funds to meet its obligations.